qweliant/ankaa/README.md

 - **Accessibility**: Making home dialysis feel safer could increase adoption rates, potentially allowing more patients to benefit from the flexibility and quality of life improvements that home treatment offers.

-- **Care Network Support**: The system empowers family members and caregivers to be more confident in supporting home dialysis patients, creating a stronger support network.
+- **Care Network Support**: The system empowers family members and caresupports to be more confident in supporting home dialysis patients, creating a stronger support network.

 - **Healthcare Evolution**: This technology could influence healthcare policies and insurance coverage for home dialysis by demonstrating that remote monitoring systems can effectively enhance patient safety.